SKajiwara/automated_testing/README.md

 3. End to end test
 ```

 End-to-end test is a manual test where testers repeat to use the UI over and over to find a bug.
+It is impossible to automate most of the time.
 Unit test and Integration test, however, are built onto the software.

 The benefits of using automated tests:
 ```